 An employment agency is a company that helps individuals and other companies with their hiring and recruitment requirements and acts as the negotiating party between the employing company and its potential employee.
 An employment agency is usually deals with placing both local and foreign candidates right from the starting or junior level openings to the top or executive-level jobs.

-Singapore has been inviting foreigner nationals from middle-management and executive level to manual laborers to come and work in the country, there are now various placement agencies of all sizes and also big head-hunting companies, which are helping the Singapore companies recruit and manage their staffing requirements.
+Singapore has been inviting foreigner nationals from middle-management and executive level to manual labourers to come and work in the country, there are now various placement agencies of all sizes and also big head-hunting companies, which are helping the Singapore companies recruit and manage their staffing requirements.

 Any employment agency in Singapore would require an Employment Agency License (EAL) before starting their business operations.
 This is the basic license that is needed for all types of recruitment agencies and is governed by Singapore’s Ministry of Manpower (MOM).
 The employment agency licenses in some other countries are often referred to as: